AliiMahmoud/Graph-Visualizer/README.md

 ## Graph Visualizer

-is a Java Program to visualize
+is a Java Program to apply some algorithms on a visualized graph
   - directed
   - undirected
-  - multigraph <br>
+  - multigraph
-And apply some algorithms on it

 ## Installation